afarhan/bitx40/installation_instructions/0-overview.md

 7. Connect the USB cable

+   The Raduino display will light up because at this time it receives power from the PC via the USB cable (the radio will not work though).

-8. Upload the firmware to the Raduino
+8. [Upload](5-upload-sketch.md) the firmware to the Raduino

 9. Disconnect the USB cable